-He is supported by the Downing Fund Managers team, which was established in 2011 by award-winning* fund manager Judith MacKenzie.
-Judith heads up the 13 strong team who manage over £333 million in publicly listed assets (as at 31 January 2021).
+He is supported by the Downing Fund Managers team, which was established in 2011 by Fund Manager Judith MacKenzie.
+Judith heads up the 13 strong team who manage over £333 million in publicly listed assets (as at 31 March 2021).
 The investment team are based in London and have many years’ experience across both private and public equity markets.

 Downing Fund Managers is a boutique asset management business, drawing on Downing LLP's 25-year venture capital track record.

 Our investment committee draws on a significant number of years investment experience to provide risk oversight on new investments and portfolio management.